Hill, Tatum reunite to spoof and mock sequels in '22 Jump Street'

 The plot will be familiar to fans of 2012's "21 Jump Street," an R-rated, box office hit that earned $200 million worldwide and followed the duo's slapstick antics as they returned to high school for a similar assignment.

-In "22 Jump Street," which opens in U.S. theaters on Friday, they are odd-couple roommates and best buddies trying to discover who is supplying college students with a powerful new drug called WHYPHY.
+In "22 Jump Street," which opens in U.S. theatres on Friday, they are odd-couple roommates and best buddies trying to discover who is supplying college students with a powerful new drug called WHYPHY.

 "I think we always thought we had a bit of handcuffs on in the first movie, being in high school and obviously the underage thing, and going to college would be a little bit more wild," said Tatum, 34, best known for "White House Down" and "Magic Mike."